Hey party people!

 I’m helping plan & host a baby shower for a friend of mine next weekend.
 I really wanted a tablecloth with a specific design & a specific color.
 Tablecloths can get really pricey, though & I just wasn’t finding what I wanted.

-I remembered my sweet love of the stencil & Royal Design Studio & thought…hmmm…what if I created my own tablecloth from one of their stencils?
+I remembered my sweet love of the stencil and Royal Design Studio & thought…hmmm…what if I created my own stenciled tablecloth?